 Have you used KingRoot one-click Android rooting application to root your Android smartphone or tablet?
 If yes, are you now looking for a way to uninstall KingUser app from your device?
 Well, if yes is your answer again then you are in the right page.
 Here, I have given a step by step tutorial on how to uninstall KingUser android app for those devices which has been rooted using KingRoot application.

 One of the main advantages of uninstalling KingUser application from your Android device is that it will also help you to unroot your smartphone or tablet, thereby helping you to get back the warranty of your device.

 WARNING: Uninstalling KingUser app will remove root access from your device and you won’t be able to use Android applications which requires root permissions.
 So, beware of it before getting started with the procedure given below.

 1) The procedure for removing KingUser given here will work only on Android devices which has used KingRoot for rooting.
-Since, we haven’t tried this on devices which has been rooted using other rooting apps, we can’t guarantee whether this tutorial will help to remove KingUser.
+Since we haven’t tried this on devices which has been rooted using other rooting apps, and we can’t guarantee whether this tutorial will help to remove KingUser.

 2) Make sure that you have uninstalled the KingRoot application, which you have used for rooting your device.
 Also, ensure that your device has a decent battery backup in it before getting started with this uninstallation procedure.

 Once you have finished the prerequisites given above, you can go ahead and get started with the procedure given below.

 How To Uninstall KingUser And Unroot Your Android Device:

 1) To get started, go to your Apps menu, click on the KingUser app icon and open it up.

 2) Once the app is launched, click on the “Settings” icon in the top right-hand corner of the screen to launch KingUser settings.